chlzslvdr/krauss-cms/README.md

 bun dev
 ```

-Open [http://localhost:3070](http://localhost:3070) with your browser to see the result.
+Open [http://localhost:3030](http://localhost:3030) with your browser to see the result.

 ## Access CMS Admin

-Open [https://krauss-cms.netlify.app/admin](https://krauss-cms.netlify.app/admin) and log in using these credentials.
+Open [https://krauss-cms.netlify.app/admin](https://krauss-cms.netlify.app/admin) and log in.

-username: `chelzeasalvador@gmail.com`

-password: `Ubidy1234!`